CFSS-MACSS/0-reworked-site/content/assignments/reproducible-research/index.md

 There are functions in R and programs for the [shell](/setup/shell/) that allow you to do automatically download data.
-If you are using one of the data sets already provided to you in `library(rcis)`, you do not need to download them again.
+If you are using one of the data sets already provided to you from previous assignments, you do not need to download them again.
 But you can.
 For example, to download `gapminder` from the [original GitHub repo](https://github.com/jennybc/gapminder), there are three options:

 - Option 1: via an R script using